Leenalj/ARTI308-Lab8-/README.md

-🧠 K-Nearest Neighbors (KNN) Project
+KNN Project
+Overview

-A simple machine learning project applying KNN for classification using Python and Scikit-learn.
+This project applies the K-Nearest Neighbors (KNN) algorithm for classification using Python and Scikit-learn.

-📊 Dataset
+Dataset

 KNN_Project_Data.csv
-Numerical features + target column (TARGET CLASS)
+The dataset contains numerical features and a target column called TARGET CLASS.
-⚙️ Workflow

-✔ Data Loading & Exploration (EDA)
-✔ Feature Scaling (StandardScaler)
-✔ Train/Test Split
-✔ Model Training (KNN)
-✔ Evaluation (Confusion Matrix & Classification Report) ✔ K Optimization (Error Rate vs K)
+Steps
+Load the dataset using pandas
+Perform basic data exploration (EDA)
+Standardize the features using StandardScaler
+Split the data into training and testing sets
+Train the KNN model
+Evaluate the model using confusion matrix and classification report Test different K values to find the best one

-📈 Results
+Results

-K Value	Accuracy
+K = 1 → Accuracy ≈ 72%
-1	~72%
-30	~83%

-✅ Model performance improved after tuning K

-🛠️ Tech Stack

-Python Pandas NumPy Matplotlib Seaborn Scikit-learn

-🚀 How to Run
-pip install pandas numpy matplotlib seaborn scikit-learn jupyter notebook
-💡 Key Insights
-Scaling is essential for KNN
-Small K → overfitting
+K = 30 → Accuracy ≈ 83%

-Optimal K improves accuracy
+Technologies

+Python
+Pandas
+NumPy
+Matplotlib
+Seaborn
+Scikit-learn

-📌 Conclusion
+Conclusion

-KNN is simple yet effective.
-Proper preprocessing and choosing the right K value significantly enhance performance.
+The model performance improved after choosing the optimal K value.
+Feature scaling and selecting the right K are important for KNN.